Richard Nixon: Early life and education

-Richard Milhous Nixon was born on January 9, 1913, in what was then the township precinct of Yorba Linda, California, in a house built by his father, located on his family's lemon ranch.
-His parents were Hannah (Milhous) Nixon and Francis A. Nixon.
+Richard Milhous Nixon was born on January 9, 1913, in what was then the township precinct of Yorba Linda, California, in a house built by his father, on his family's lemon ranch.
+His parents were Francis A. Nixon and Hannah (Milhous) Nixon.
 His mother was a Quaker, and his father converted from Methodism to the Quaker faith.
-Through his mother, Nixon was a descendant of the early English settler Thomas Cornell, who was also an ancestor of Ezra Cornell, the founder of Cornell University, as well as of Jimmy Carter and Bill Gates.
+Through his mother, Nixon was a descendant of the early English settler Thomas Cornell.

-Nixon's upbringing was influenced by Quaker observances of the time such as abstinence from alcohol, dancing, and swearing.
-Nixon had four brothers: Harold (1909–1933), Donald (1914–1987), Arthur (1918–1925), and Edward (1930–2019).
-Four of the five Nixon boys were named after kings who had ruled in medieval or legendary Britain; Richard, for example, was named after Richard the Lionheart.
+Nixon's upbringing was influenced by Quaker observances of the time, such as abstinence from alcohol, dancing, and swearing.
+He had four brothers: Harold, Donald, Arthur, and Edward.
+Four of the five Nixon boys were named after British kings; Richard was named after Richard the Lionheart.

-Nixon's early life was marked by hardship, and he later quoted a saying of Eisenhower to describe his boyhood: "We were poor, but the glory of it was we didn't know it".
+Nixon's early life was marked by hardship, and he later quoted Dwight Eisenhower in describing his boyhood: "We were poor, but the glory of it was we didn't know it".
 The Nixon family ranch failed in 1922, and the family moved to Whittier, California.
-In an area with many Quakers, Frank Nixon opened a grocery store and gas station.
+In an area of East Whittier with many Quakers, Frank Nixon opened a grocery store and gas station at what is now the corner of Whittier Boulevard and Santa Gertrudes Avenue.
+During this period, the Nixon family attended East Whittier Friends Church.
 Richard's younger brother Arthur died in 1925 at the age of seven after a short illness.
-Richard was twelve years old when a spot was found on his lung, and with a family history of tuberculosis, he was forbidden to play sports.
-The spot turned out to be scar tissue from an early bout of pneumonia.
+Richard was 12 years old when a spot was found on his lung; with a family history of tuberculosis, he was forbidden to play sports.
+The spot turned out to be scar tissue from pneumonia.